dh2/egghead-vue-app/README.md

   -- implementing the community graphql composable and making it available to the entire app -- provide == React.Context

-# Video 7: Building a Data-driven component
+# Video 7-8: Building a Data-driven component
+- **Video 7 **
-Using GraphQL and connected mongoDB to display a list of data for available crafts.
+  -- Using GraphQL and connected mongoDB to display a list of data for available crafts.
 Did a bit of styling to clean it up as well
+- **Video 8 **
+  -- Breaking out the line item into its own comonent and doing some styling